Programming your radio

 Open Mesh Firmware Note

 For the FRC Radio Configuration Utility to program the OM5P-AN and OM5P-AC radio, the radio must be running an FRC specific build of the OpenWRT firmware.
-OM5P-AC radios with the received firmware must be updated, the Radio Configuration Utility should throw an "old firmware" notification if it is not.
-OM5P-AN radios must be updated to the new firmware in order for the utility to program them, they will not be detected by the utility if you attempt to Configure before updating.
+OM5P-AC radios in the 2019 KoP should not need an update.

 If you do not need to update or re-load the firmware, skip the next step.